InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 Dev handled the situation poorly and it was never properly resolved.
 Puffer tried to figure out what he did wrong and got in trouble for doing so.
 This is not the first time that something like this has happened between Puffer and Dev.
-I do not deny that Facepalm and I probably deserve a ban from flock, Puffer does not.
+I do not deny that Facepalm and I probably deserve a ban from Flock, Puffer does not.
 We still do not know what Puffer did wrong in the first place.

 ### Why I am talking about it

 I think that most people know that there was recently some problems between dev and Puffer.
-This situation was not handled properly, and the flock is entitled to know what happened in their community.
+This situation was not handled properly, and the Flock is entitled to know what happened in their community.
-I should lead off by saying that I am not really even a member of the flock.
+I should lead off by saying that I am not really even a member of the Flock.
 I am not impartial in this situation but that does not negate the facts that will be laid out in this post.

 ### Why this is important

-To be very clear, the flock server is owned by dev as far as I know.
+To be very clear, the Flock server is owned by dev as far as I know.
 Because it is privately owned, dev can literally do whatever he wants.
-He should avoid being a jerk, but he really does not have to for any reason.
+He should avoid being a jerk because he is a leader in the community, but he really can do absolutely anything he wants.
-If dev decides that only actual nazis are allowed in the server, that is fine, but that would be a terrible idea.
+If dev decides that only real life nazis are allowed in the Flock server, that is fine, but that would be a terrible idea for his community.
-The outcome of this situation is that Puffer was punished for something that still has not been clarified.
+The outcome of this situation is that Puffer was punished for something that still has not been clarified or proven.

 #### People Should Speak Freely